FAQs about the OPT visa and getting prepared

 You can apply for OPT no sooner than 90 days before graduation/completion of your study program, and as late as 60 days following graduation/program completion.
 Do bear in mind that US Citizenship and Immigration Services (USCIS) must receive an OPT application before the end of the 60 days.
 The International Student and Scholar Services (ISSS) strongly discourage students from applying during these 60 days as it takes an average of 120 days for OPT to be approved.
 As a result, applying late could mean the loss of OPT time, so we always encourage students to plan ahead.
 Additionally, do not mail your application to USCIS more than 90 days before graduation as they will reject it and your fee will not be refunded.

-What information do I require to make the application?
+What information is required for the application?

 You need to complete Form I-765 and can choose to enter your own address or the address of the ISSS office.
 We would recommend using your own address as universities are not responsible for lost documents.
 After completing Form I-765, you will need to make an appointment with your ISSS advisor and bring your completed and printed form.
 Then, your advisor will issue you a new I-20 recommending OPT.